Follow Our Elephant’s Journey

 The Elephant Sanctuary in Tennessee, just south of Nashville, is the nation’s largest natural-habitat refuge developed specifically for elephants.
 Mikki and Punch will still live together, but will have over 3,000 acres to roam, a continued high standard of care, and an opportunity to form new social connections with other elephants.

-We’re planning to move Punch and Mikki to The Sanctuary in spring of 2025, however there will be a lot of opportunities to celebrate their impact on our Zoo between now and then.
+We’re planning to move Punch and Mikki to The Elephant Sanctuary in late spring of 2025, however will be opportunities to celebrate their impact on our Zoo before then.
 This timeframe provides us time to condition the elephants so we can transport them safely and comfortably.

 Photo of Dan Maloney and the Elephant transfer crate